 Although I didn’t get the amazing National Geographic kind of snowy owl photos I wanted, I did enjoy the scenery throughout the day.
 Driving the backroads of Alberta is hardly a hardship in the winter especially on a sunny, blue sky kind of day.

-Here’s a look at the kind of countryside where we were searching for snowy owls.
+Here’s a look at the kind of Alberta countryside where we searched for snowy owls.

 - Snowy owls breed on the Arctic tundra.
 Females lay between 3 and 11 eggs.

 - The average life span in the wild is 9.5 years.